Welcome to “Fire in the Bones”

 “I found myself traveling the world, meeting shamans, healers, and spiritual teachers.
 Although they spoke different languages and wore different kinds of clothing, they all had one thing in common: they were devotees of the Big Love.
 In my odyssey I learned that there is an invisible and name-less ceremonial space that brings together all worshippers of the Big Love.
 The altar of this place of spiritual unity offers forgiveness and compassion, and mercy instead of judgment.
 In this home of diverse spirits and presences, God is the Big Love.”

 As we have discovered, those familiar with the Big Love know it as more than a concept, doctrine, belief, or philosophy; it is a feeling in the heart and spiritual electricity in the body.
-The Big Love feels at once like heavenly fire in the bones and holy water in the veins.
+This electricity or sacred vibration feels at once like heavenly fire in the bones and holy water in the veins.
 It is carried most potently through song, and it makes the body tremble, quake, and shake.
 The Kalahari Bushmen, custodians of the oldest living ecstatic religion and healing tradition in the world, call it n/om.
 Others, like the 19th Century revivalist preacher Charles G. Finney, call it the Holy Spirit.
 Finney describes his experience of being spiritually cooked:

 “…the Holy Spirit descended upon me in a manner that seemed to go through me…like a wave of electricity… Indeed it seemed to come in waves and waves of liquid love; for I could not express it in any other way.
 It seemed like the very breath of God.”